 Closing arguments in ex-police officer's murder retrial

-Ray Tensing, the former University of Cincinnati police officer, testifies on the seventh day of his retrial in Hamilton County Common Pleas Judge Leslie Ghiz's courtroom Friday, June 16, 2017, at t... .
-Terina Allen, Sam DuBose's sister, listens to Ray Tensing, the former University of Cincinnati police officer, testify on the seventh day of his retrial in Hamilton County Common Pleas Judge Leslie Gh... .
+Ray Tensing, the former University of Cincinnati police officer, testifies on the seventh day of his retrial in Hamilton County Common Pleas Judge Leslie Ghiz's courtroom Friday, June 16, 2017, at the Hamilton County Courthouse in Cincinnati.
+Tensing, the former University of Cincinnati police officer, is charged with murdering Sam DuBose during a routine traffic stop on July 19, 2015.

 Add your comments below